nghiapham110702/battleship/README.md

 ![framworkBB](https://user-images.githubusercontent.com/103624639/216800387-87cda903-1916-40f3-b75c-90521c9e1613.PNG)

+This is standard event-based framework, in which a constellation of reactive services exchange information in the form of events.
+  - A  transmission   service   handles   wired   communication between the two agents.
+This module detects incoming characters, translating incoming electrical signals into data that other modules can easily work with.

+  - A button service detects button events.

+  - An agent service manages the high-level game playing activity and updates the user display.

 Summary of the Lab:
 In this lab, we are required to create an OG game which is call BattleBoats where